HL7/bulk-data/spec/export/index.md

   }
   ```

 *Note*: Even if some of the requested resources cannot successfully be exported, the overall export operation MAY still succeed.
 In this case, the `Response.error` array of the completion response body SHALL be populated with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong (see below).
 In the case of a partial success, the server SHALL use a 200 status code instead of 5XX.
+The choice of when to determine that an export job has failed in its entirety (error status) vs returning a partial success (complete status) is left up to the implementer.

 #### Response - Complete Status